GSA-TTS/identity-site/content/_en/help/verify-your-identity/accepted-state-issued-identification.md

   * This is an identity document issued by the state/US territory that asserts identity but does not give driving privileges.

-You cannot verify your identity on login.gov without a state-issued ID.
+You cannot verify your identity on Login.gov without a state-issued ID.
 We’re currently working to add more ways to verify your identity.

 In the meantime, please contact the partner agency’s help center to find out what you can do.